Kharacternyk/pacwall/README.rst

         width in inches = height in inches = (installed size in bytes)^(1/2) * delta

-    Note that the values of these settings are not strings and omit the quotes enclosing them.
+    Note that values of these settings are not strings and omit the quotes enclosing them.

 ---------------